w3f/w3f-education/docs/Rust/section1/intro.md

 id: section-intro
 title: Why Learn Rust?
 sidebar_label: Why Learn Rust?
-description: An introduction to basic rust.
+description: An introduction to why Rust is relevant, especially in the context of web3.
 ---

 - What is Rust?